limingzju/gohttp/README.md

 # A simple http server written in go.
-This simple tool is inspired by python SimpleHTTPServer
+This simple tool is inspired by python SimpleHTTPServer It is quite simple, only 30 lines, including empty lines.

 ## Install
 go get github.com/limingzju/gohttp